 Customer service has been on the front line of these changes.
 After all, while companies explore strategies to deal with an ongoing situation, there are angry customers to be served – or lost.

 Knowledge management (KM) plays an important role in improving your relationship with your customers through better service techniques.
 Knowledge management solutions provide an online 24×7 platform to compile customer information across contact mediums – email id, contact number, social media, etc.

-Agents facing issues with angry customers often turn to KM tools, as they receive detailed information about the customer’s inquiry history, call records and concerns.
-These tools allow them to handle customers more efficiently than ever – even in a pandemic.
+Agents facing issues with angry customers often turn to KM tools, as they receive detailed information about the customer’s inquiry history, call records, and concerns.
+These tools allow them to handle angry customers more efficiently than ever – even in a pandemic.

 Table of contents

 - 6 Reasons Why Your Customers Can Be Angry With You

 - 3 Types Of Customers That Your Agent May Encounter

 - 6 Tips To Handle Angry Customers Via Call Center Agents